zwdzwd/transvar/README.md

 #!bash
 $ ioan revanno -l input_table -g 1 -m 4 -t 2 --ensembl Homo_sapiens.GRCh37.75.gtf.gz --ref hs37d5.fa -o 2,3,5 | les
 ```
 As suggested by the command, RevAn takes as input the 1st column as gene and 4th column as identifier.
-The 2nd column gives the transcript id from Ensembl to constrain the alternative identifier usage.
-The 3rd column and 5th columns are chosen to be output as a validation of RevAn's performance.
+The 2nd column will be used as the transcript id from Ensembl to constrain the alternative identifier search.
+The 2nd, 3rd and 5th columns are chosen to be output as a validation of RevAn's performance.
 ```
 #!text
 ADAMTSL3        ENST00000286744 15:84442328     c.243G>A        p.W81*  Nonsense